Apang20/joke-teller/README.md

 ## User Stories
 A user can do the following:
-- Browse inspirational quotes
+- Select a joke category or topic
-- Tweet quote(s) in real time from your account directly from the application
+- Request a joke from the robot